FreedomBen/slackbot_frd/README.md

 ### Step 2

 You have 3 options for configuring slackbot_frd.
-In the event that you do more than one of these, the *latter* one will trump (IOTW, if you have a config file and environment variables, the env variables win (see [below](#configuration-options) for enumeration of config options):
+In the event that you do more than one of these, the *latter* one will trump (In other words, if you have a config file *and* environment variables set, the environment variables will win out (see [below](#configuration-options) for an enumeration of config options):

 1. A config file called  'slackbot-frd.conf' in your top level directory
     * Can also be specified on the command line by with --config-file